Lee Seung-wook

 Lee Seung-wook (born 1993) is a former South Korean actor and model.
 He is best known for his roles in dramas and movies such as Wind-Bell and Gonjiam: Haunted Asylum.

 Career

-Lee made his debut in the movie Gonjiam: Haunted Asylum.
+Lee made his debut in the movie 4th Place and later he worked in movie Gonjiam: Haunted Asylum.
 Some days after the film was released, Lee announced his departure from the entertainment industry.
+He also worked in drama Alchemy of Souls as Park-jin.
 He mentioned that his decision was for personal reasons.